jimfinnis/angort/README.md

-##Basic use
+##Immediate mode

 Start angort with

     cli/angortcli

 inside the build directory.
-You can now type words at the prompt.
+You are now in "immediate mode" and can type words at the prompt.
 The two numbers in the prompt are the number of garbage-collectable objects in the system and the number of items on the stack.

+Note that in "immediate mode", when you're not defining a new word (i.e. a function), control constructs like if..else..then or loops cannot span more than one line.
+Inside a word definition you can do what you like.

+##The stack

 Angort is a stack-based language: most words do things to the stack.
 For example,